 If you are ready to import your own manuscript, we suggest reading Importing Your Manuscript, which details how Vellum imports a file from Word, and how you can make adjustments to your book afterwards.

 Ready to purchase?
-The Purchasing FAQ answers questions about activating eBook Generation.
+The Purchasing FAQ answers our most common questions.

 The Vellum Help Overview lists help pages on other topics, including: